dyreschlock/schlock-bot/README.md

 * **!pokemon random** -- return a random pokemon
 * **!pokemon [range]** -- return a random pokemon from a range. (ie 1-23, bulbasaur-rayquaza, whatevs)

+## Hosted Pages for OBS Overlays

+The following are URLs to be used as overlays in OBS.
+Accessed locally for the moment.

+**/twitchalerts** -- Currently, this page shows the most recent user in the database.
+It's meant to be used as "new follower" overlay

+**/base/leaderboard** -- Shows the current points total of the top 10 ranked users by prestige and points.

+**/pokemon/shinydex** -- Shows my progress on the Shiny Living Pokedex for Let's Go Eevee.

+**/pokemon/shinysparkles** -- Meant to be a celebration when a shiny appears on screen.

+**/pokemon/currentbets** -- Lists all bets that have been made, and yet resolved